jeroenpeeters/thesis/README.md

+# Thesis
+This repo contains the source text of my Master's thesis in Software Engineering.
+It is currently a work in progress.

 # Notes

-software process -> annotated bibliografie
+software process -> annotated bibliography.

 # Papers